 Even now with all the amazing technology that we have at our fingertips, businesses are still failing to provide employees with systems that are easy to use and reduce workload.
 In fact, from a survey conducted by Censuswide, almost half of respondents said that poor systems were affecting employee productivity in the workplace.

 The survey questioned HR specialists, all managers and above, on the systems they used at work and what was affecting efficiency and productivity in the workplace.
 The two big surprising issues that came out from the survey were around the poor systems that employees were using, and a lack of digitalization within the business.
 Both were negatively impacting workplace productivity.

 The two major areas affecting businesses

-To help focus how big of an issue both poor systems and lack of digitalisation are to businesses, we have put together an infographic with some very interesting stats from the survey.
+To help focus on how big of an issue both poor systems and lack of digitalization are to businesses, we have put together an infographic with some very interesting stats from the survey.

 Katrina is edays' own People Director with significant UK and international experience in delivering people strategy and value-adding HR solutions across a range of organisations and sectors (including Arriva, Boots, Rolls Royce, the utility and charity sectors).
 Katrina has over 20 years of experience in Human Resources and is CIPD qualified.